Matt Nathanson: Postcards (from Chicago)

 Matt Nathanson released an EP, on July 26, 2019, as a digital download and a limited edition vinyl.
 It contains six new recordings.
 Two were collaborations, one with recording artist Richard Marx, the other with Patrick Stump.

 Live in Paradise: Boston

 On July 24, 2020, Matt Nathanson released his second live album.
-The album contains 61 tracks with songs and stories taken primarily from Boston, MA shows at the Paradise Rock Club on Matt's 2019 “song wheel” tour.
+The album contains 61 tracks with songs and stories taken primarily from Boston shows at the Paradise Rock Club on Nathanson's 2019 “song wheel” tour.
 The setlist for each show was different with audience members spinning a large wheel of songs on stage to randomly choose songs.

 Boston Accent

-On July 29, 2022, Matt Nathanson released his 12th studio album, Boston Accent.
+On July 29, 2022, Nathanson released his 12th studio album, Boston Accent.
 Produced by Butch Walker, the album is "about being jealous of the cool kids who got to spend their summers on Nantucket and Martha's Vineyard.
 It's about how the hint of a Boston accent can make me drop my guard and feel connected to a complete stranger."
 Nathanson noted in an interview that he left his native Massachusetts at age 18 for California and "never looked back..."